dbeard/campaignforshirleycpa.com/committee.md

 <h6>Community Involvement</h6>
 <p>Shirley Historical Society, Shirley Meeting House, Farandnear Volunteer, Campaign for Shirley CPA</p>
 <p class="quote">
-&ldquo;As a longtime member of the Town of Shirley HIstorical Commission I look forward in seeing Community Preservation Act funds used in the ongoing preservation of our town's historic buildings and artifacts.
+&ldquo;As a longtime member of the Town of Shirley Historical Commission, I look forward in seeing Community Preservation Act funds used in the ongoing preservation of our town's historic buildings and artifacts.
 The need is great, and CPA will be a valuable resource in this mission.&rdquo;
 </p>
 </div>
 </div>